Al-Lawatia: Demographics and role in the Persian Gulf

 The majority of Lawatis reside in Muscat, the capital of Oman, but some live on the coast of Al-Batina.
 Some Lawati families reside elsewhere in the Persian Gulf region such as the United Arab Emirates, Qatar, Bahrain and Kuwait.

 Traditionally, Al-Lawatia have been known as prominent merchants on the coasts of Muttrah which lies 2 kilometers west of Muscat.
 They have worked in the incense (بخور), jewelry and clothes business as well as in general trade.
 The community occupies a gated quarter of Muttrah known as Sur al-Lawatia.
 In the predominantly Ibadi arena of Oman, they make up the majority of the local Shia population.
 The quarter still boasts attractive houses with a unique Islamic architectural view and a large mosque known as Al-Rasul Al-Aadam Mosque or The Greatest Prophets Mosque in reference to Muhammad.
 The Sur has seen a major exodus in recent decades as Lawatis have moved to more modern neighborhoods as a result of increasing development, the availability of facilities and growing wealth and business of the community.
-Another great historic monument built by the tribe is Al-Zahra Mosque in the UAE, which was built nearly 300 years ago.
+Another great historic monument built by them is Al-Zahra Mosque in the UAE, which was built nearly 300 years ago.

 History and notable families

 The first historical mention of the Lawatis is said to have been by the Omani historian Ibn Ruzayq, who said that notables of the community greeted the first ruler of the currently ruling Al Said dynasty on his arrival to Muscat in the 1740.
 At least one Lawati family can be documented through British records as existing in Oman at least since the 1700s; they were the first group come to serve the British crown.

-One of the most notable political families from the Al-Lawati tribe is the Al-Abdulateef family.
-Al Hajj Baqer, one of the pioneer merchants in Muttrah and well-respected public figure, lead the tribe as the Lawati sheikh.
+One of the most notable political families from the Al-Lawati people is the Al-Abdulateef family.
+Al Hajj Baqer, one of the pioneer merchants in Muttrah and well-respected public figure, lead them as the Lawati sheikh.
 He enjoyed a strong relationship with the ruling Al Said house, particularly Sultan Said bin Taimur.
 It is widely known that he privately aided the Omani government's efforts in expelling the Saudi contingents from Al Buraimi in 1952.

 It is also notable that the first woman ambassador from Oman was Khadijah bint Hassan al-Lawati, a Lawati woman appointed to the Netherlands in 1999.